 And with that said, sweet potato really should be right up there with pumpkin for the number 1 position.

-Being no stranger to including mashed sweet potato in baked goods like sweet potato bran muffins and sweet potato oat bars, an inability to find canned pumpkin at the store and a couple of sweet potatoes sitting on my counter resulted in this sweet potato cookie recipe.
+Being no stranger to including mashed sweet potato in baked goods like sweet potato bran muffins, sweet potato oat bars and tender sweet potato biscuits, an inability to find canned pumpkin at the store and a couple of sweet potatoes sitting on my counter resulted in this sweet potato cookie recipe.

 These hearty sweet potato oatmeal cookies are nice and chewy, filled with fall spices like cinnamon, nutmeg and cardamom, made with wholesome, real-food ingredients and they’re gluten-free and vegan to boot!